Updated: Sep 9

 If you have a pet, bring pet wag bags and clean it up!
 Be responsible, keep the resource, fail and lose privileges for everyone

-***If the wind comes up and you feel unsafe, pull over and have a snack, wind comes in pulses and subsides.
-Know the difference between danger and inconvenience.(Check the weather before you go)
+***If the wind comes up and you feel unsafe? pull over and have a snack, wind comes in pulses and subsides.
+Know the difference between danger and inconvenience.(Check the weather 3 days out before your trip)